Materials Science and Engineering, M.S.

 Candidates for a master's degree in materials science and engineering may elect programs emphasizing metals, polymers, ceramics, composite materials, or electronic materials, as well as a number of other areas.
 Although the program is administered through the College of Engineering, it is broadly interdisciplinary, actively involving faculty in both the College of Science and the College of Engineering.
 In addition to materials science and engineering courses, applicable courses are in the disciplines of aerospace engineering, biomedical engineering, chemistry, civil engineering, computer science engineering, electrical engineering, mechanical engineering, and physics.

 Requirements and Courses

-The M.S. degree programs requires successful completion of the following four core courses:
+The Master of Science degree program requires successful completion of the following four core courses:

 - MSE 5304.
 Analysis of Materials

 - MSE 5305.
 Solid State Physics and Thermodynamics of Materials